marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

     outputDir: "."
 ---
 ```
-    I also include the experimental description with design in the `_header.Rmd` and the following to describe the workflow just below the `params` chunk:
+2. Update the `_header.Rmd` with experimental specific information (I also include the experimental description with design).

+3. At he begenning of the Clustering analysis report, I added a summary of the clustering analysis workflow just below the `params` chunk:

     # Clustering analysis